mendix/docs/content/appstore/general/app-store-content.md

 **This how-to will teach you how to do the following:**

-* Install content from the Marketplace via Studio Pro
+* Download content from the Marketplace via Studio Pro
-* Download widgets and modules from the Marketplace into Studio Pro
+* Use content (for example, widgets, modules, and others) downloaded from the Marketplace in Studio Pro
-* Use other Marketplace content in Studio Pro

 ## 2 Prerequisites